Thigh Pain

 Common local causes include: thigh strain, corked thigh, hamstring strain, groin strain, and ITB syndrome.

 Similar pain can also come from the hip or lower back.
-This is why pain location alone does not always give the full answer.
+Pain location gives useful clues, but it does not always give the full answer.

 Where is your thigh pain?